-Dutchess Intensive Day Treatment (IDT) -
+Dutchess Intensive Day Treatment (IDT) - Phone: 845-486-4944

-A transition program operated in Poughkeepsie through Astor and DC BOCES.
+A transition program requiring local school distric referral operated in Poughkeepsie through Astor and DC BOCES.
 This program is for students in crisis and can provide stabilization through a more intense therapeutic environment, prevent hospitalization or provide support following a hospitalization.
 The IDT program is five days a week with daily group therapy, individual therapy, three hours of academic tutoring and a planned gradual transition back to the home school.
 There is a middle and high school 30 day program for students ages 13 and over and a 60 day program for children ages 7 through 12 years.

-Home-Based Crisis Intervention Program (HBCI)
+Home-Based Crisis Intervention Program (HBCI) Phone: 845-554-1365

-The Astor Home-Based Crisis Intervention Program (HBCI), designed to prevent psychiatric hospitalization, is an intensive, short-term crisis intervention service and family education program.
+The Astor Home-Based Crisis Intervention Program (HBCI), designed to prevent psychiatric hospitalization or out of home placement, is an intensive, short-term crisis intervention service and family education program.
 Crisis intervention, home-based assessment & treatment planning, psycho-education, family & individual therapy, care management & referral services are provided by our interdisciplinary staff.

-Therapists are available to families' 24-hours a day, 7 days a week, to respond to a crisis situation.
-Referrals to Astor's HBCI Program are accepted from psychiatric hospital emergency services, schools, children's mental health providers, as well as other public agencies working with children.
+Therapists are available to families' by phone 24-hours a day, 7 days a week, to respond to a crisis situation.
+Referrals to Astor's HBCI Program are accepted from psychiatric hospital emergency services, schools, children's mental health providers, family members, as well as other public agencies working with children

-Adolescent Partial Hospitalization Program (PHP)
+Adolescent Partial Hospitalization Program (PHP) Phone: 845-554-1091

-PHP offers an intensive treatment program designed to keep adolescents in the community and prevent inpatient hospitalization.
-The PHP Program uses intensive group, individual and family therapy to stabilize the adolescents' symptoms and avoid inpatient admission.
+PHP offers a short-term intensive treatment program designed to keep adolescents in the community, decrease problematic symptoms, and prevent psychiatric inpatient hospitalization.
+PHP uses Dialectical Behavioral Therapy (DBT) as the primary evidenced-based treatment model.
 This program may be used as an initial point of entry into mental health care; as a step up from routine or intensive outpatient services; as a step down from acute inpatient care; or to prevent hospitalization.
-The program provides an educational component to enable the adolescent to keep up with his/her school work.
-In addition, adolescents are provided with extra support in any learning areas that are challenging to them.

-Hours of Operation: Monday through Friday, from 8:00 am - 4:00 pm.

-Therapists are on call to youth enrolled when the program is closed.

-Referrals can be made by phone to Astor's Partial Hospital Program.
-An intake/screening appointment will be scheduled within 48 hours of the phone call.
+Services provided by the interdisciplinary team include intensive group, individual, and family therapy, medication management, referral services, discharge planning, crisis intervention, and weekly DBT Caregiver Support Group.
+Youth also receive 2 hours of education per day through DC BOCES.
+Program operates Monday through Friday from 8:30-3:30pm with 24 hours, 7 days a week coaching in the event of a behavioral health crisis.
+Referrals can be made by phone (845-554-1365) to Astor's Partial Hospital Program.
+An intake/screening appointment will be offered to be held within 48 hours of the phone call.

-Four Winds Hospital 800 Cross River Road Katonah, New York 10536 Phone: 1-914-763-8151 Admissions: 1-800-528-6624
+Four Winds Hospital

+800 Cross River Road Katonah.
+New York 10536 Phone: 1-914-763-8151 Admissions: 1-800-528-6624